California Personal Injury Lawyers Representing California Families

-If your loved one died in a motorcycle accident, you may be able to bring a wrongful death action.
+If your loved one died in a fatal motorcycle accident, you may be able to bring a wrongful death action.
 This type of civil lawsuit is brought if someone dies due to the negligence or wrongful act of another person or entity.
 A wrongful death case is separate from a criminal trial, but it may be affected by the findings in a criminal case.
 Due to different standards of proof, a defendant may be acquitted of homicide-related charges in criminal court but still be found liable in civil court.
-However, you should not wait to see how the criminal case turns out before consulting and retaining your own personal injury attorney.
+However, you should not wait to see how the criminal case turns out before consulting and retaining your own Sacramento wrongful death lawyer.

 In order to recover damages in a civil lawsuit based on a fatal motorcycle accident, you will likely need to establish a driver’s negligence.
 This means that you will need to show that the driver failed to use reasonable care and that this failure was the legal cause of your loved one’s death.
 California follows the rule of pure comparative negligence.
 This may be a tricky issue in a fatal motorcycle accident case because the victim is no longer there to testify about what happened.
 In some cases, it may be necessary to retain an accident reconstruction expert to show why the accident was someone else’s fault.